Weld quality assurance: Development

-Unlike systems that log information for later study or that use X-rays or ultrasound to check samples, SIP technology looks at the electrical signal and detects faults when they occur.
+Unlike systems that log information for later study or use X-rays or ultrasound to check samples, SIP technology looks at the electrical signal and detects faults when they occur.

 Data blocks of 4,000 points of electrical data are collected four times a second and converted to signature images.
-After image processing operations, statistical analyses of the signatures provide quantitative assessment of the welding process, revealing its stability and reproducibility, and providing fault detection and process diagnostics.
-A similar approach, using voltage-current histograms and a simplified statistical measure of distance between signature images has been evaluated for tungsten inert gas (TIG) welding by researchers from Osaka University.
+After image processing operations, statistical analyses of the signatures provide a quantitative assessment of the welding process, revealing its stability and reproducibility and providing fault detection and process diagnostics.
+A similar approach, using voltage-current histograms and a simplified statistical measure of distance between signature images, has been evaluated for tungsten inert gas (TIG) welding by researchers from Osaka University.

 Industrial application

 SIP provides the basis for the WeldPrint system, which consists of a front-end interface and software based on the SIP engine and relies on electrical signals alone.
 It is designed to be non-intrusive and sufficiently robust to withstand harsh industrial welding environments.
 The first major purchaser of the technology, GM Holden provided feedback that allowed the system to be refined in ways that increased its industrial and commercial value.
 Improvements in the algorithms, including multiple parameter optimization with a server network, have led to an order-of-magnitude improvement in fault-detection performance over the past five years.

 WeldPrint for arc welding became available in mid-2001.
-About 70 units have been deployed since 2001, about 90% of them used on the shop floors of automotive manufacturing companies and of their suppliers.
+About 70 units have been deployed since 2001, about 90% used on the shop floors of automotive manufacturing companies and their suppliers.
 Industrial users include Lear (UK), Unidrive, GM Holden, Air International and QTB Automotive (Australia).
 Units have been leased to Australian companies such as Rheem, Dux, and OneSteel for welding evaluation and process improvement.

 The WeldPrint software received the Brother business software of the year award (2001); in 2003, the technology received the A$100,000 inaugural Australasian Peter Doherty Prize for Innovation;

 and WTi, the University of Sydney's original spin-off company, received an AusIndustry Certificate of Achievement in recognition of the development.